rayaneghilene/ValeoBOT/README.md

 3. **Document Retrieval:**
    - The chatbot can answer questions based on the content of the PDF files in the `Data/` folder.
+The data is collected from `https://www.daitomoparts.com › catalogos › Valeo` and it is constituted of a valeo component catalog.

 ## File Structure